Leão (footballer)

-Augusto Pinto Duarte Maia, known as Leão (born 22 April 1971) is a Portuguese football coach and a former player.
+Augusto Pinto Duarte Maia (born 22 April 1971), known as Leão, is a Portuguese football coach and a former player.
+He played 13 seasons and 287 games in the Portuguese Premier League for Salgueiros, União de Leiria and Sporting.

-He played 13 seasons and 287 games in the Primeira Liga for Salgueiros, União de Leiria and Sporting.
+Career

-Club career
+Leão made his Primeira Liga debut for Salgueiros on 19 August 1990 as a starter in a 1–2 loss against Tirsense.

-He made his Primeira Liga debut for Salgueiros on 19 August 1990 as a starter in a 1–2 loss against Tirsense.
+On 15 June 2003, Leão was part of the União de Leiria team that played in the Portuguese Cup final against FC Porto.